Is fasting good for you?

 Intermittent fasting is a heart helper for sure.

-Many studies provide evidence that IF improves the body in all sorts of heart-healthy ways, some of which we’ve already talked about, like improved insulin sensitivity and lower body fat.[18]
+Many studies provide evidence that intermittent fasting improves the body in all sorts of heart-healthy ways, some of which we’ve already talked about, like improved insulin sensitivity and lower body fat.[18]

-But we also get reduced blood pressure, lower levels of inflammation, and better cholesterol levels in the mix with IF.[19,20,21]
+But we also get reduced blood pressure, lower levels of inflammation, and better cholesterol levels in the mix with intermittent fasting.[19,20,21]

 Every one of these nudges your risk of heart disease down.[7]